Edward Bernard Raczyński: The Danzig crisis

 As the Danzig crisis reached its climax in August 1939, Raczyński remained resolute and self-confident, believing the crisis would be settled peacefully.
-Raczyński was calm at the news of the Molotov-Ribbentrop pact, telling Halifax it seemed to be only a "truce", and that if Britain remained firm, Germany would not invade Poland.
-On behalf of Poland, he signed the Polish-British alliance (25 August 1939) which ultimately led the United Kingdom to declare war on Nazi Germany after the country's invasion.
-On 26 August 1939, Raczyński was consulted along with Corbin and Tilea about the British reply to Hitler's offer to "guarantee" the existence of the British empire in exchange for renouncing the alliance with Poland.
-At about 10: 30 am on 1 September 1939, Raczyński phoned Halifax that say Germany had invaded Poland earlier that morning and the cities of Grodno, Brest-Litovsk, Lódź, Wilno (modern Vilnus), Katowice, Kraków and Warsaw had all been bombed.
-He added that raid on Warsaw had been especially destructive, killing hundreds of women and children.
+Raczyński was calm at the news of the Molotov–Ribbentrop Pact, telling Halifax it seemed to be only a "truce", and that if Britain remained firm, Germany would not invade Poland.
+On behalf of Poland, he signed the Polish-British alliance (25 August 1939), which ultimately led the United Kingdom to declare war on Nazi Germany after the country's invasion.
+On 26 August 1939, Raczyński was consulted along with Corbin and Tilea about the British reply to Hitler's offer to "guarantee" the existence of the British Empire in exchange for renouncing the alliance with Poland.
+At about 10:30 am on 1 September 1939, Raczyński phoned Halifax that say Germany had invaded Poland earlier that morning and the cities of Grodno, Brest-Litovsk, Łódź, Wilno (modern Vilnius), Katowice, Kraków and Warsaw had all been bombed.
+He added that the raid on Warsaw had been especially destructive, killing hundreds of women and children.
 Raczyński stated it was time to invoke the "guarantee" of Poland along with the Anglo-Polish alliance.
-During the next two days, Raczyński remained his aristocratic sang-froid and told Hugh Dalton, the Labour shadow foreign secretary, that he expected Britain to honor its commitments to Poland.
-In private, Raczyński was deeply troubled by the reports of the destruction wrought in Poland along with a seeming unwillingness on the part of Britain to declare war.
-In Paris, the Polish ambassador, Juliusz Łukasiewicz, had stormed into the Quai d'Orsay on the morning of 2 September to demand why France had not declared war yet, and had by all account a stormy interview with Bonnet on the subject.
+During the next two days, Raczyński maintained his aristocratic sang-froid and told Hugh Dalton, the Labour shadow foreign secretary, that he expected Britain to honour its commitments to Poland.
+In private, Raczyński was deeply troubled by the reports of the destruction wrought in Poland, along with a seeming unwillingness on the part of Britain to declare war.
+In Paris, the Polish ambassador, Juliusz Łukasiewicz, had stormed into the Quai d'Orsay on the morning of 2 September to demand why France had not declared war yet, and had by all accounts a stormy interview with Bonnet on the subject.
 Bonnet had told Łukasiewicz that Benito Mussolini had proposed a peace conference to end the war, and France could not declare war yet because of a British "initiative".
 Immediately after the interview, Łukasiewicz had phoned Raczyński to ask about this British diplomatic "initiative" that Bonnet had referred to.
 Raczyński told him that he knew of no such "initiative", which led Łukasiewicz to the conclusion that Bonnet had lied to him.
 On the afternoon of 2 September, Raczyński handed over to the Foreign Office a note saying that the Luftwaffe was mercilessly bombing Polish cities, killing hundreds of innocent people in every raid, and it was imperative that Britain declare war.
 On the evening of 2 September, Raczyński arrived at the Foreign Office to see Halifax.
 He stated he learned from Corbin that the major reason for the delay was the desire to present the Anglo-French ultimata to Germany together, leading him to ask if Britain would declare war without the French.
-Raczyński expressed much mistrust of Bonnet, believing he was using the Italian offer of a peace conference as an excuse not go to war, saying that he thought that Britain should declare war even if the French had not agreed in advance.
+Raczyński expressed much mistrust of Bonnet, believing he was using the Italian offer of a peace conference as an excuse not to go to war, saying that he thought that Britain should declare war even if the French had not agreed in advance.